umutberkbilgic/Platform/README.md

 ﻿<h1>Game project for CS319 (ALPHA 2)</h1>

-This is the unstable branch.
-Work will be updated here and will be pushed to master branch.
+This is the alpha 2 branch.
+See initial commit to check out changes from alpha 1 (unstable)

 <p>Java implementation of a retro-style platformer game.
 Play through levels and create your own levels using the "Level Maker". </p>